-Q279 Imagine a wealth tax applying on households with net worth above £5 million, enacted in all countries around the world.
-In the UK, the tax revenues collected would be £20 billion per year (that is, 0.9% of UK GDP), while it would be $1 billion in all low-income countries taken together (700 million people live in a low-income country, most of them in Africa).
+Q279 Imagine a wealth tax on households with net worth above £5 million, enacted in all countries around the world.
+In the UK, the tax revenues collected would amount to £20 billion per year (that is, 0.9% of UK GDP), while it would amount to $1 billion in all low-income countries taken together (700 million people live in a low-income country, most of them in Africa).
 Which of the following options would you prefer?

 The whole wealth tax financing national budgets in each country.
 For example, in the UK, it could finance the National Health Service and state-funded schools.
 (1)